Implementing NDIS Module 2a: Your Essential Guide

 Who needs to be registered as specialist behaviour support providers?

-All NDIS providers who provide support to participants who have a Behaviour Support Plan that contains restrictive practices need to audited by an Approved Quality Auditor (AQA) under Module 2a.
+All NDIS providers who provide support to participants who have a Behaviour Support Plan that contains restrictive practices are required to be registered under Section 73E of the Act.
+These providers will then be assessed by an Approved Quality Auditor (AQA) against Module 2a.

-Starting from 1 October 2024, under certain circumstances, providers will be able to claim Intensive and Complex Behaviour Supports at the same price limit as High Intensity Supports.
+From 1 July 2025, providers can only claim Intensive and Complex Behaviour Supports at the same price limit as High Intensity Supports where full registration and compliance requirements are met.

-For more information can be found on the Pricing arrangements page on the NDIA website.
+Further information is available on the NDIS Pricing Arrangements and Price Limits page on the NDIA website.

 What other compliance is linked to Module 2a and regulated restrictive practices?